Scrawl: Reception and legacy

 Will Hermes referred to Scrawl as "[o]ne of America's great unsung post-punk bands".
 Though the band consistently received critical praise throughout their career, they never gained wider commercial success or recognition, largely due to issues with the record labels they signed with.
 Jill Hamilton of The Ann Arbor News remarked in 1994 that "It's not that people don't like Scrawl.
 They usually like the band quite a bit—if they ever get a chance to hear them."
-Despite their limited success, Scrawl retained a passionate fanbase, whom Mays would later credit with preventing them from breaking up in an 1999 interview with Chapel Hill News: "I've never thought about how much weight that carries, but it must be a lot.
+Despite their limited success, Scrawl retained a passionate fanbase, whom Mays would later credit with preventing them from breaking up in a 1999 interview with Chapel Hill News: "I've never thought about how much weight that carries, but it must be a lot.
 We wouldn't keep on playing if there weren't people to listen."

 Around the time of Velvet Hammers release, journalists began to hail Scrawl as a precursor to the foxcore and riot grrrl movements.
 Although the band did not identify with either and were "deeply suspicious" of their associations with riot grrrl by a "trend-obsessed media"—as suggested by their 1992 "Foxcore, My Ass" tour—"many of the musicians involved in [the] movement openly acknowledged their debt to [Scrawl]'s late 80's recordings", according to Colin Larkin of The Encyclopedia of Popular Music.
 Kathleen Hanna cited Scrawl as an influence on her music, whilst Tsumani guitarist Jenny Toomey called them an "enormous influence on what we did and how we did it."